infovirtuel/Atera-Report-Generator/README.md

 Get the End of life status of your devices

-* 8-10 second search estimated for 16 pages of 50 pages
+* 8-10 second search estimated for 16 pages of 50 pages.
+EOL option adds another 5-10 sec

 #  Latest Features